 Skip to main content

 I am an illustrator, educator, researcher and currently Associate Professor and Head of Department for Illustration Animation at Kingston University.
 I am interested in illustration disciplinary research methodologies and their potential for inter- and trans- disciplinary application, which culminated in the text Illustration Research Methods (2021, Bloomsbury Academic) which I co-authored with Dr Mireille Fauchon.
-My practice as an educator and researcher is informed by a successful 18-year professional illustration career and my articles and practice-based works have been published in the leading research and professional publications in this subject area: Journal of Illustration, Association of Illustrators Journal and Varoom Magazine.
+My practice as an educator and researcher is informed by a successful 18-year professional illustration career and my articles and practice-based works have been published in the leading research and professional publications in this subject area.

 Associate Professor and Head of Department Illustration Animation